 Congratulations to all of us in the Proust Group!
-After two years (February 2001 to January 2003) and 3,500 pages, we have concluded our discussions of Marcel Proust’s monumental seven-part novel, In Search of Lost Time, also translated as Remembrance of Things Past.
+After two years (February 2001 to January 2003) and 3,500 pages, we have concluded our discussions of Marcel Proust’s monumental seven-part novel, À la recherche du temps perdu, In Search of Lost Time, originally translated as Remembrance of Things Past.

 - Marcel Proust — Wikipedia

-- Proust Editions are listed below — including free online texts
+- Proust Books Online — including free editions

 - Kolb-Proust Archive — devoted to the study of the author and his time

 - Proust’s Letters & Articles — features English translations of his lesser known writings